Chris-Mullen/My-Projects/README.md

 # My-Projects

+**RhythmSection.com - 2025**

+RhythmSection.com is an interactive version of RhythmSection (see below) and is currently in development stage.
+I have some screenshots of my progress to date and I plan to keep the project private as a potential side business, live demo available at request.

+*Technologies Used: Java21, Spring Boot, React*

 **music_sort_service - 2021**

 This component REST service serves as an example for future projects.
 It functions as an interface to an SQL database which tracks a media library.
 This is currently in an early stage of development so is intended as a demonstration only